-EARLY CHILDHOOD DEVELOPMENT NETWORK FOR KENYA (ECDNeK) Annual financial statements
+EARLY CHILDHOOD DEVELOPMENT NETWORK FOR KENYA (ECDNeK) Annual financial statements For the year ended 31 December 2018

 STATEMENT OF DIRECTORS' RESPONSIBILITY

 It is the responsibility of the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the organization as at the end of the financial year and of the operating results of the organization for that year.
 It also requires the directors to ensure that the organization keeps proper accounting records that are sufficient to show and explain the transactions of the organization and which disclose, with reasonable accuracy at any time the financial position of the organization.
 They are also responsible for safeguarding the assets of the organization and for taking reasonable steps for the prevention and detection of fraud and error.